javalc6/simple3d/README.md

 engine.setCameraPos(new Vector3D(0, 1.7, -10));
 ```
 The scene is described by nodes and meshes.
 Nodes are the objects to be rendered and hold the transformation, color and reference info to a mesh.
-Meshes are geometric structure of a 3D object composed of vertices (points) and faces (polygons) that define the object's surface shape.
+Meshes are geometric structure of a 3D object composed of vertices (points) and faces (convex polygons) that define the object's surface shape.
 There are also built-in meshes called shapes that don't have to be defined, but are ready for use.
 In the following example a pyramid is added to the scene, performing both a scaling and a translation:
 ```